Image

 Phase 2/3

-This study looks at how well chemotherapy works when given before and after surgery compared to after surgery alone for treating stage II-III gallbladder cancer.
-Chemotherapy uses drugs like gemcitabine and cisplatin to stop cancer cells from growing or spreading.
-In this study, patients will be split into two groups.
-Group 1 will have surgery first, then chemotherapy.
-Group 2 will get chemotherapy before and after surgery.
-Researchers want to know if getting chemotherapy before surgery helps patients live longer or prevents cancer from coming back.
+This study looks at how well chemotherapy works when given before and after surgery compared to after surgery only for treating gallbladder cancer.
+Chemotherapy is a treatment that uses strong medicines, such as gemcitabine and cisplatin, to stop cancer cells from growing. **Stage II-III gallbladder cancer** means the cancer is bigger but hasn't spread to far parts of the body.
+Some patients will have chemotherapy both before and after surgery, while others will have it only after surgery.
+The study will see if having chemotherapy before surgery helps patients live longer and delays cancer from returning.

 Study details